TIBHannover/orkg-similarity/README.md

 ## Notes
 * The code assumes the Neo4J installation is running on the default ports and that Neo4J has APOC installed.
 * The comparison functionality uses FastText word embeddings to compute similarities.
 Pretrained binary models of [FastText](https://dl.fbaipublicfiles.com/fasttext/vectors-crawl/cc.en.300.bin.gz) (4.5GB) should be downloaded and placed in a `data` folder.
+(This is done by the Dockerfile automatically)
 * The docker image downloaded the FastText models directly, so it could take a while to build the image.